Zara-Ray/ansible_study/README.md

   <img src="images/user_on_slave_server_sign_in.png" width="500">

-These images serve as valuable references and insights into the diverse processes involved in server configuration and management, enabling effective understanding and implementation of the outlined procedures.
+These images serve as valuable references and insights into the diverse processes involved in server configuration and management, enabling effective understanding and implementation of the procedures.